OpenDSA/OpenDSA/RST/en/VisFormalLang/FLConcepts.rst

    <article> :math:`\rightarrow` the | an | a

-Note that any grammar has variables (non-terminals) and terminals.
+Any grammar has variables (also called "non-terminals") and terminals.
 Terminals are generally strings.
 Variables are things that ultimately are replaced by terminals.
 In this example, we put :math:`<>` brackets around all of the